Baby and Toddler Nap Schedules

 Here are some tips for creating an ideal sleep environment for naptime:

-Practice sleep safety.
-In the first 12 months, be sure to lay your baby in the crib on his back.
-Make sure that the crib is free of loose bedding, blankets, pillows, bumper pads, and plush toys to help lower the risk of Sudden Infant Death Syndrome (SIDS) and prevent suffocation.
-If your toddler is sleeping in a bed, you may like to attach rails to the bed or place a mattress on the floor in case he rolls out of the bed during the nap.
+4. Practice sleep safety.
+In the first 12 months, be sure to lay your baby in the crib on their back.
+Make sure that the crib is free of loose bedding, blankets, pillows, bumper pads, and plush toys to help lower the risk of sudden infant death syndrome (SIDS) and prevent suffocation.
+If your toddler is sleeping in a bed, you may like to attach rails to the bed or place a mattress on the floor in case they roll out of bed during the nap.
 If your toddler is still sleeping in a crib, lower the mattress setting so that your child can’t crawl over the rails.

 The Bottom Line